libmir/blog/_posts/2016-09-23-glas-gemm-benchmark.md

 ---
-title: "Numeric age for D: Mir GLAS is faster then OpenBLAS and Eigen"
+title: "Numeric age for D: Mir GLAS is faster than OpenBLAS and Eigen"
 layout: post
 date: 2016-09-23
 author: 9il